track-asia/trackasia-native/platform/ios/DEVELOPING.md

 # Modern C++ support

-Mapbox GL Native supports the C++14 standard, and encourages contributions to the source code using modern C++ idioms like return type deductions, generic lambdas, `std::optional` and alike.
+Trackasia GL Native supports the C++14 standard, and encourages contributions to the source code using modern C++ idioms like return type deductions, generic lambdas, `std::optional` and alike.
 However, we do not support all the features from the final draft of the C++14 standard - we had to sacrifice support for these features in order to support GCC from version 4.9 onwards.

-The following C++14 features are **not supported** in Mapbox GL Native:
+The following C++14 features are **not supported** in Trackasia GL Native:

 ## [C++14 variable templates](https://isocpp.org/wiki/faq/cpp14-language#variable-templates)